 Session 10 - The next step: Living as fruitful disciples

-The introductions to the sessions, which give more detail as to the content and aim for each session, can be found by clicking here
+Read the introduction to the sessions, which gives more detail as to the content and aim for each session.

 The course is usually run consecutively on a weekday or evening, but sessions can be combined for five Saturday mornings, or a mixture of these formats.
-Please do contact us to discuss the pros and cons of these different ways if the course is being run in a particular parish.
+Please do contact us to discuss the pros and cons of these different ways if the course is being run in your parish.

 What is expected of participants